Dynamic Grasping with a Learned Meta-Controller: Conclusion

 \section{Conclusion}

 We introduce a dynamic grasping pipeline with a learned meta-controller that dynamically assigns the look-ahead time and time budget.
 We learn the meta-controller through reinforcement learning with a sparse reward and evaluate it on various experimental setups.
 The results show that the learned meta-controller can drastically improve the dynamic grasping performance.
 We believe our method can be applied to many other robotic dynamic applications consisting of individual submodules and meta-parameters.
-Limitations of this work including the lack of real-robot experiments are discussed in the appendix.